Nonlinear Full Information and Moving Horizon Estimation: Robust Global Asymptotic Stability: Full Information Estimation

 and ${ \{ \hat{x}_{\cdot|t}, u_{[0, t-1]}, \hat{w}_{\cdot|t}, \hat{v}_{\cdot|t}, y_{[0, t-1]} \} \in \Sigma^{t} }$ are satisfied.
 For all ${t \in \mathbb{N}}$, define ${\hat{x}(t) := \hat{x}_{t|t}}$ to be the estimate for the state at time ${t}$. \end{defn}

 At each time instant ${t}$, FIE optimizes over all trajectories that comply with the system dynamics and reproduce the measured outputs.
 This optimization allows to relate the costs of the estimated state trajectory ${\hat{x}_{\cdot|t}}$ to the costs of the actual state trajectory ${x}$ according to condition~\eqref{eq:prop:suboptimal} in Proposition~\ref{prop:decrease}.
 Hence, the above FIE is RGAS as stated in the following theorem.
-Note that choosing ${A = 1}$ requires to find optimal solutions in~\eqref{eq:suboptimal_fie} and factors ${A > 1}$ allow to cover robustness against only suboptimal solutions, see~\eqref{eq:abbrev:b}-\eqref{eq:abbrev:d} in Proposition~\ref{prop:decrease}.
+Note that choosing ${A = 1}$ requires to find optimal solutions in~\eqref{eq:suboptimal_fie} and factors ${A > 1}$ allow to cover robustness against only suboptimal solutions,\footnote{The proportional suboptimality concept via the factor $A$ allows to define the separate functions ${b}$, ${c}$, and ${d}$ in~\eqref{eq:abbrev:b}-\eqref{eq:abbrev:d}, as distributivity w.r.t. ${\plus}$ is guaranteed.
+Alternatively, suboptimality can be represented by a non-linear function as done in~\cite{Hu_arXiv_2017}. } see~\eqref{eq:abbrev:b}-\eqref{eq:abbrev:d} in Proposition~\ref{prop:decrease}.

 \begin{thm}[RGAS of FIE] Suppose Assumption~\ref{ass:compatible} applies.
-Then the FIE is RGAS, i.e., the resulting state estimate satisfies
+Then the FIE is RGAS,\footnote{This RGAS formulation is a generalization of the exponential formulation in \cite[Definition~1]{knuefer2018}.
+The estimate~\eqref{eq:FIERGAS} implies that converging disturbances result in converging estimates.
+It has also been used in the max-based formulation in \cite[Definition~2.2]{Allan_Diss2020}.} i.e., the resulting state estimate satisfies

 for all ${t \in \mathbb{N}}$, all ${\hat{x}_{0|0} \in \Xest}$, ${x_0 \in \Xcon}$, ${w \in \Wcon^{\infty}}$, and ${v \in \Vcon^{\infty}}$. \end{thm}

 \textbf{Proof:} As motivated above, (sub-)optimality in \eqref{eq:suboptimal_fie} allows to relate the cost of the estimated state trajectories and the actual one by